Sayan-Manna/100daysOfCode/Log.md

 I also made a simple calculator using the SwitchCase
 I also started a projet called TripPlanner of Microsoft.
 The problem statements, hints are given.
 #### C
+Today I started the basic hello world program in c.
+Then I've completed variables , data types and User input.